FabianTerhorst/coreclr-module/docs/articles/getting-started/async.md

 });
 ```

+> [!TIP]
-AltAsync.Do allows you to return some value, while AltAsync.RunOnMainThread doesn't.
+> AltAsync.Do allows you to return some value, while AltAsync.RunOnMainThread doesn't.

 # Async entities

-Currently in C# module calling any API on a deleted entity (e.g. disconnected player) in async context can cause some issues.
+Currently in C# module calling any API on a deleted entity (e.g. a disconnected player) in async context can cause some issues.
 Mostly, in that cases server can stop with 139 exit code, but that behaviour can be quite random.
 In order to avoid those situations there are multiple ways to go.